Obsessive–compulsive disorder: Therapy

 The recent development of remotely technology-delivered CBT is increasing access to therapy options for those living with OCD and remote versions appear to be equally as effective as in-person therapy options.
 The development of smartphone interventions for OCD that utilize CBT techniques are another alternative that is expanding access to therapy while allowing therapies to be personalized for each patient.

 Acceptance and commitment therapy (ACT), a newer therapy also used to treat anxiety and depression, has also been found to be effective in treatment of OCD.
 ACT uses acceptance and mindfulness strategies to teach patients not to overreact to or avoid unpleasant thoughts and feelings but rather "move toward valued behavior".

 Inference-based therapy (IBT) is a form of cognitive therapy specifically developed for treating OCD.
 The therapy posits that individuals with OCD put a greater emphasis on an imagined possibility than on what can be perceived with the senses, and confuse the imagined possibility with reality, in a process called inferential confusion.
 According to inference-based therapy, obsessional thinking occurs when the person replaces reality and real probabilities with imagined possibilities.
 The goal of inference-based therapy is to reorient clients towards trusting the senses and relating to reality in a normal, non-effortful way.
 Differences between normal and obsessional doubts are presented and clients are encouraged to use their senses and reasoning as they do in non-obsessive–compulsive disorder situations.
 Research on Inference-Based Cognitive-Behavior Therapy (I-CBT) suggests it can lead to improvements for those with OCD.

-For body-focused repetitive behaviors such as trichotillomania (hair pulling), skin picking and onychophagia (nail biting), behavioral interventions such as habit reversal training and decoupling are recommended for the treatment of compulsive behaviors.
+For body-focused repetitive behaviors such as trichotillomania (hair pulling), skin picking, and onychophagia (nail biting), behavioral interventions such as habit reversal training and decoupling are recommended for the treatment of compulsive behaviors.

 A 2007 Cochrane review found that psychological interventions derived from CBT models, such as ERP, ACT and IBT, were more effective than non-CBT interventions.
 Other forms of psychotherapy, such as psychodynamics and psychoanalysis, may help in managing some aspects of the disorder.
 However, in 2007, the American Psychiatric Association (APA) noted a lack of controlled studies showing their efficacy, "in dealing with the core symptoms of OCD".
-For body-focused repetitive behaviors, behavioral interventions such as habit-reversal training and decoupling are recommended.
+For body-focused repetitive behaviors, behavioral interventions such as habit reversal training and decoupling are recommended.

 Psychotherapy in combination with psychiatric medication may be more effective than either option alone for individuals with severe OCD.
-ERP coupled with weight restoration and serotonin reuptake inhibitors has proven the most effective when treating OCD and an eating disorder simultaneously.
+ERP coupled with weight restoration and SSRIs has proven the most effective when treating OCD and an eating disorder simultaneously.